 Real Meal Revolution Diet

-Sharon is also a Certified Banting Coach through The Real Meal Revolution (RMR) so she introduced me to some of the basics of RMR last week and signed me up on their website.
+Sharon is a Certified Banting Coach through The Real Meal Revolution (RMR) so she introduced me to some of the basics of RMR last week and signed me up on their website.

 The Real Meal Revolution is a low-carb diet, similar to the Keto Diet.